abonner1/abonner1.github.io/_posts/2017-03-21-what_got_me_started.markdown

 [War Games - Want to play a game?
 Clip](https://youtu.be/D-9l5jSDL50)

-Not gonna lie, it felt kinda like this clip from *War Games* (told you they were coming!).
+Not gonna lie, it felt kinda like this clip from *War Games* (I warned you about 80's!).
 The library I worked for had encouraged me to get a Masters in Library Science.
 I know what you're thinking and yes, librarians need masters degrees.
 Also, yes, I've been asked this way too many times.
 This degree offered a few programming courses and one in Web Development.
 I took all of them!

 There was a certain satisfaction from plugging code into the terminal or designing a web page in the browswer and seeing it appear on the screen, and I wanted more and more to make that my life.
 Let's just say answering reference questions didn't sound appealing when I could make CLI applications and interactive websites.
 However, when I finished all that I knew I still only carried a beginner's knowledge of coding, which is what brought me to enrolling in Flatiron School's Full Stack Web Development program.